scanarium/scanarium-handbook/source/30-Coloring pages/en.md

 You can easily recognize them by their {=macro(labeled-node-link, qr-code, QR code)}, and their {=macro(labeled-node-link, rectangle, black bounding rectangle)}.

-You can {=macro(labeled-node-link, downloading-coloring-pages, download)} them for free in the [PDF section](https://scanarium.com/coloring-pages.html) of the homepage.
+You can {=macro(labeled-node-link, downloading-coloring-pages, download)} them for free in the [Coloring Pages section](https://scanarium.com/coloring-pages.html) of the homepage.

-version: 1.001
+version: 1.002